 6.3.
-Women of Non-Childbearing Potential
+Women of Nonchildbearing Potential

-Women of non-childbearing potential are defined as women meeting any of the following criteria:
+WONCBP are defined as women meeting any of the following criteria:

-- Older than 45 years with amenorrhea for >2 years or older than 60 years with amenorrhea for >1 year.
-Both confirmed by follicle-stimulating hormone and luteinizing hormone levels.
+- Older than 45 years with amenorrhea for > 2 years or older than 60 years with amenorrhea for > 1 year.
+Both confirmed by follicle-stimulating hormone (FSH) and LH levels.

-- Has undergone hysterectomy.
+- Has undergone hysterectomy,

-- Has undergone bilateral oophorectomy.
+- Has undergone bilateral oophorectomy,

 - Has undergone bilateral salpingectomy.